alvarotarrifaste/theTestAutomationCourse/README.md

 # theTestAutomationCurse
-Repository to work on the curse "The test automation curse" in the Globant University platform.
+Repository for working on the course "The test automation curse" from the Globant University platform.

-Prueba
+I'm Alvaro Tarrifa, system engineer and senior software tester engineer

+<> Manual and Automation software testing </>